2ontheriver/markdown-previewer/README.md

 Some dependencies used:
  - remarkable - for the conversion of the markdown to HTML
- - font awesome for icons
+ - fortawesome - for icons
- - gh-pages to build and deploy to GitHub pages
+ - gh-pages - to build and deploy to GitHub pages

 ## How to run locally